jjinux/pyweek32-neverending/README.md

 Note that the arcade library requires OpenGL 3.3 and thus won't currently run on a Raspberry Pi.

 Install Python 3.9.7.
-Older versions may work as well.
 I used pyenv on a Mac, but you can do whatever suits you:

 ```
 brew update && brew upgrade pyenv